Arizona Innovative Learning Collaborative

 Who Should Get Involved In The Collaborative?

 Anyone who cares about the future of education in Arizona and wants to learn about, and participate in Creating a Culture of Education Innovation that will transform teaching and learning in Arizona.

 So, the business community, elected officials, eLearning enterprise executives and practitioners, nonprofit organizations, and education innovators and administrators from K-12 education, public and private colleges and universities and community colleges, education advocates, parents, technology and innovative learning organizations should engage.

-We Are Off and Running
+We Are Off and Running - Who is already collaborating?